HOW I PLAN MY TRIP:

-Forex cards are great to lock in exchange rates if you expect transactions to be in the uploaded currency.
+Forex cards are great to lock in exchange rates only if you expect transactions to be in the uploaded currency.
 Most include between 6 – 16 countries.

 But what isn’t commonly understood is that cross-currency charges for excluded currencies can be way higher than a regular credit card.
-That’s because cross currency spends are fist converted to a base currency – USD in the case of most Indian banks – and then to the relevant currency.
+That’s because cross currency spends are first converted to a base currency – USD in the case of most Indian banks – and then to the relevant currency.

 Regardless of which card you take, remember to insist on billing in local currency to avoid hidden conversion charges.
 Dynamic conversion is never beneficial to you.